MatthewLM/cbitcoin/README.md

 	//
 	//  You should have received a copy of the GNU General Public License
 	//  along with cbitcoin.
 If not, see <http://www.gnu.org/licenses/>.
+	//
+	//  Additional Permissions under GNU GPL version 3 section 7
+	//
+	//  Notwithstanding the terms of the license, when you distribute
+	//  a covered work in non-source form, you are not required to provide
+	//  source code corresponding to the covered work.
+	//
+	//  If you modify this Program, or any covered work, by linking or
+	//  combining it with OpenSSL (or a modified version of that library),
+	//  containing parts covered by the terms of the OpenSSL License, the
+	//  licensors of this Program grant you additional permission to convey
+	//  the resulting work.

 Header files should contain information for documentation. cbitcoin uses a Doxygen syntax (See http://www.stack.nl/~dimitri/doxygen/manual.html).
 Please document all files as well as structures and functions that are exposed by the library.
 Brief descriptions should be included.
 Details can be added at a later date, especially once code has been properly implemented.
 Files should be documented like this: